jucian0/posts/how-my-life-changed.md

 After some years our lives enhanced, but in my mind, and in my parent's minds, school, college was just optional thing, it's easier to change your financial condition than change your mind.
 Before starting to work as a software developer I worked as a manual laborer, topography, metallurgy professional for ten years.

 ## How a blog changed my life
 Since I always liked computers and I have a great curiosity about how things work, I decided to start a blog about technology, computers, and other topics.
+Writing about technology made knew new people, and some software developers, that was my first experience with programming.

 ## How my wife changed my life.
-I always liked computers and maths, but I never thought that I could work with these things as a professional.
+I always liked computers and maths, but I never thought that I could work with those things as a professional.

 Maybe the title of this publication should be "How my life changed after I meet my wife", she told me that I should continue my study, and start to do what I like to do, so I decided to go to college and try to work as a software developer.